microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollView.md

 The `ScrollView` adds the default user interaction widgets (scrollbars, scroll indicator, etc.) and policy.
 As a Control it can be templated and can receive keyboard focus.
 It has the built-in logic to decide whether to scroll the viewport or move focus in response to a key event.
 It sets the properties on its `ScrollPresenter` to values chosen to match common usage, for example the basic `<ScrollView/>` is configured for vertical scrolling.

-Most of the time you simply wrap content with a `ScrollView` to enable a default vertical scrolling experience when the content is too large to fit in the user visible area.
+Most of the time you simply wrap content with a `ScrollView` to enable a default scrolling experience when the content is too large to fit in the user visible area.

 ```xml
 <mux:ScrollView>